AndersDeath/diary2/000-current.md

 # 23 January - Monday - Yerevan - 116 day of immigration

 I had a full day of meeting.
 It's not a surprise by the way.
 It's very common thing.
 However I found time for publishing a video.
 Tomorrow I will publish my fist small little tiny article in English. there is nothing worth, but It will be significant for me personally.
+Also I got an invitation from Booking com.